simon/sub/README.md

-# sub: a bash script framework
+# subc: a bash script framework